 The MGM Grand fire happened when a ground fault in the hotel’s deli shorted, starting a fire that quickly spread throughout the casino area.
 The hotel had requested an exception to the installation of sprinklers.
-Most victims died from smoke that rose from the fire and filled stairwells where many were trapped behind self-locking doors.
-The Hilton fire happened three months later when a busboy started a fire on the 22nd floor that killed eight people and injured 200 more.
+Most victims died from smoke that rose from the fire and filled stairwells, where many were trapped behind self-locking doors.
+The Hilton fire happened three months later, when a busboy started a fire on the 22nd floor that killed eight people and injured 200 more.

 Legislators reacted by instituting new fire codes and safety regulations for all structures in the state.
 All were required to install sprinkler systems, and no grandfathering or exceptions were allowed.
-Multiple fires have happened since that time, but no one has been killed.
+Multiple fires in hotels have happened since that time, but no one has been killed.
 There have been some injuries in some of the subsequent fires, however.

 Potential Liability in Hotel Fires